 Lasik eye surgery to correct vision problems is an exacting art and requires a doctor's steady hand.
 If your Lasik eye surgery made your vision problems worse, it may be time to talk to an Orange County medical malpractice lawyer.
 Similarly, a dermatologist attempting plastic surgery can leave an unlucky patient horribly disfigured.

-Medical Malpractice is misconduct by medical professionals in relation to the evaluation, care and treatment of patients, and for the most part is grounded in negligence law.
-In order to recover on a claim of action for Medical Malpractice the plaintiff must establish the following:
+Medical malpractice is misconduct by medical professionals in relation to the evaluation, care and treatment of patients, and for the most part, it is grounded in negligence law.
+To recover on a claim of action for medical malpractice, the plaintiff must establish the following: